-3D and 4D Ultrasound in Grand Rapids, MI
+3D and 4D Ultrasounds in Grand Rapids, MI

-Grand Rapids OBGYN offers 3D and 4D ultrasounds to our patients in Grand Rapids, MI and surrounding areas.
+Grand Rapids OB/GYN offers 3D and 4D ultrasounds to our patients in Grand Rapids, MI and surrounding areas.
 Ultrasound imaging is a non-invasive medical test that helps physicians diagnose and treat medical conditions.
-Obstetricians use 3D and 4D ultrasound to provide images of the fetus to expectant mothers.
+Our obstetricians use 3D and 4D ultrasound to provide images of the fetus to expectant mothers.

 State-of-the-Art Ultrasound Imaging